Rudolf's Fountain

 This succession occurred soon afterwards.
 One year after Margaret's husband and Tyrolean sovereign Ludwig died in 1361, her son Meinhard III also passed away.
 If Filippo Villani's history is to be believed, although it was not written until around 1400, it is said that Meinhard III, who was already known during her lifetime as Kriemhild Margarethe, who was notorious for her deaths, may not have been innocent of both deaths together with a lover.
 As the mother of the last prince of the Tyrolean dynasty, Margarethe handed over the reins of government to Rudolf IV (1339 - 1365) of Habsburg in 1363 with the consent of the Tyrolean nobility.
 Tyrol was part of the dynasty that also ruled over the Archduchy of Austria.

 The Dukes of Bavaria from the House of Wittelsbach refused to recognise this inheritance treaty, which declared their claims to Tyrol null and void.
 In 1363, they moved towards Innsbruck to rectify the law by force of arms.
 However, Rudolf IV had won over important local nobles to his side.
 The document confirming the Tyrolean inheritance may not have been genuine, but the real political balance of power favoured the Habsburgs.
+He also won the towns of Innsbruck and Hall over to his side with promises.
 The citizens of Innsbruck, who were obliged to do military service, were able to successfully defend the city, which was fortified by Andechsburg Castle and the city walls.
-It may be an irony of fate that it was the Wittelsbach Ludwig who, as Prince of Tyrol, had the city walls raised and reinforced.
+It may be an irony of fate that it was the Wittelsbach Ludwig who, as sovereign ruler of Tyrol, had the city walls raised and reinforced just eight years earlier.
+After taking power in Tyrol, Rudolf confirmed the city hospital and a temporary exemption from customs duties as well as the right to levy the Great Customs Duty with great gratitude.

 Innsbruck and the House of Habsburg